 Risk of disease

 In Western countries, most cases of HCC are caused by liver cirrhosis and other liver diseases.
 Globally, liver cancer is most often secondary to chronic Hepatitis B virus infection.
 In African and Asian countries, the frequency of Hepatitis B and C is high.
 As a result, liver cirrhosis and liver cancer are also common in these countries.
 In Finland and other Western countries, excessive use of alcohol is the most common cause of liver cirrhosis.
 However, liver cirrhosis is not always caused by alcohol; it may also be a consequence of rare liver diseases that are not associated with alcohol at all.
 Obesity is an increasing health concern in Western countries.
-It leads to hepatic steatosis (fatty liver) and metabolic syndrome, which increase the risk of HCC.
+It leads to metabolic syndrome and hepatic steatosis (fatty liver), which increase the risk of HCC.
 This is an issue in the United States in particular, but increasingly in other countries as well.

 Haemochromatosis is another condition that causes liver cirrhosis and liver cancer.
 It is a disorder of iron metabolism and leads to excessive amounts of iron being stored in the liver, pancreas and other organs.
 Untreated haemochromatosis increases the risk of HCC to approximately 200-fold.
 If haemochromatosis is treated early, before liver cirrhosis develops, the risk of HCC is virtually nonexistent.